Brett-Kennedy/CountsOutlierDetector/README.md

 **results_name**: string

-Optional text to be included in the names of the output files, if created.
+Optional string to be included in the names of the output files, if created.
 The output file  names will also
             include the date and time, to allow multiple to be created without over-writing previous output files.

 **run_parallel**: bool